 Disclosure: Some of the following links may be affiliate links.
 It means that at no additional cost to you, I may make a small commission if you choose to purchase.
 Please know that what I do recommend are products or services I personally stand by.

-A Review of MasterClass and The Best Classes Offered
+A MasterClass Review and The Best Classes Offered

 What is MasterClass?

-It’s an online education tool broken out into smaller, digestible videos all led by field-experts.
+It’s an online learning platform and tool broken out into smaller, digestible videos all led by field-experts.
 Heard of Gordon Ramsay?
 He teaches a class on how to cook at home.
-Love Thomas Keller, one of the top chefs in the world?
+Love Thomas Keller of French Laundry, one of the top chefs in the world?
 He breaks down simple cooking techniques like never before.
 Into architecture?
 Well, Frank Gehry gives a wonderful insight into his process.
+This online education platform is unlike any other.

 They’ve rounded up some of the most influential and best-known experts in multiple fields from photography to design to teach these online classes.
 It’s binge-worthy like Netflix and you’ll learn something or be inspired by a new craft.